Delta Plan for Flood Risk Management

 The Delta Plan for Flood Risk Management describes the progress, programming, planning, and phasing of the flood risk management projects.
 The projects are carried out under a range of implementation programmes.
 Sand management operations along the coast are covered by management and maintenance, and are not therefore included in the Delta Plan for Flood Risk Management.
 The scheduled nourishment operations are listed in the Coastline Maintenance Implementation Programme.

 Flood Protection Programme

 The HWBP is a ‘programme in motion’.
 It covers a period of six years and also looks ahead to the six years thereafter.
-The 21 water authorities and Rijkswaterstaat are working together in the programme on keeping the Netherlands water-secure.
+The twenty-one water authorities and Rijkswaterstaat are working together in the programme on keeping the Netherlands water-secure.
 The aim of the programme is for all primary flood defences to comply with the standards by 2050.
-That means that everyone in the Netherlands who lives behind a primary flood defence will have at least a basic protection level of 1 in 100,000 (0.001%) annually by 2050 at the latest.
-Approximately 1,500 kilometres of dikes, as well as 500 locks and pumping stations, will be upgraded.
+Everyone in the Netherlands who lives behind a primary flood defence must have at least the base protection level of 1 in 100,000 annually by 2050 at the latest (0.001 %).
+Approximately 1,500 kilometres of dikes and more than 400 engineering structures will be upgraded.
 The HWBP also includes projects for knowledge development and innovation.